-In 2022, 41% of CRD material risk takers received a variable compensation award representing 100% to 200% of their fixed compensation.
+In 2023, 36% of CRD material risk takers identified on a consolidated basis received a variable compensation award representing 100% to 200% of their fixed compensation.

 Besides, Natixis applies to the front office employees of market activities variable compensation arrangements consistent with those applied to CRD material risk takers (deferral over 3 years of a part of their variable compensation and indexation), except for performance conditions applicable to the deferred part of the compensation and the cap of the variable component relative to the fixed component.